 Here at Mark Reynolds Solicitors in Liverpool, Leigh, Runcorn & Warrington we have experience in handling clinical and medical negligence claims.
 We place a great deal of importance on getting to know our clients to understand how the negligence they have experienced has impacted on their lives and that of their family.
 By getting to know our clients well it enables us to ensure we reach the best possible outcome for our clients to enable them to rebuild their lives.

-Although our medical negligence department is based in our Warrington office we are happy to meet with clients in their homes or at our Leigh, Liverpool or Runcorn offices.
-Mark Reynolds Solicitors Warrington is located at 13 -15 Suez Street, our postcode for your satnav is WA1 1EF.
+Although our medical negligence department is based in our Warrington office we are happy to meet with clients in their homes, or at our Leigh, Liverpool or Runcorn offices.
+Mark Reynolds Solicitors Warrington is located at 13 -15 Suez Street, WA1 1EF.
 Our hours of business are 8:45 a.m to 5 p.m Monday to Friday.

 Contact Mark Reynolds Solicitors

 Live in Liverpool, Leigh, Runcorn & Warrington and need a medical negligence solicitor?
 All clinical or medical negligence enquiries are completely free of charge.
-We will assess all available funding options and we can normally act for clients on a no win-no fee agreement.
-For a free, no obligation chat about the concerns you have about medical treatment provided to you or a loved one please contact us on 0800 002 9577, alternatively complete our online enquiry form in the box on the right or by clicking here to go through to our contact page.
+We will assess all available funding options and we can normally act for clients on a no-win-no-fee agreement.
+If you’d like to discuss your options and what we can do for you, please call 0800 002 9577 or alternatively complete our online enquiry form or click here to go through to our contact page.